christopherwhull/aircraft-dashboard/MINIO_SETUP.md

 ### Create Required Buckets

-The Aircraft Dashboard and Python tracker will automatically create the required buckets on startup if they don't exist.
+The AirSquawk and Python tracker will automatically create the required buckets on startup if they don't exist.
 However, you can also create them manually:

 **Via MinIO Console:**
 1. Login to MinIO console